Investing activities section of statement of cash flows

 - Purchase and sale of intangible assets

-- Format
+- Format of investing activities section

-Understanding cash and non-cash investing activities:
+Understanding the cash and non-cash investing activities

-Purchase and sale of long term productive assets:
+Purchase and sale of long term productive assets

 Gains or losses on sale of fixed assets: